TheHackerWitch-Official/ch4kra.github.io/_posts/2022-08-04-HTB-Writeup-Debugging-Interface.markdown

 ![SALEAE Bitrate]({{site.baseurl}}/assets/img/debugger/initial-settings.png)

 I calculated the bit rate by going to the start of the data.
 I hovered my mouse over the first block of data and saw a value of `32.02 µs`.
-However, that is microseonds, and SALEAE needs seconds.
+However, that is microseconds, and SALEAE needs seconds.
 So, I divided 1,000,000 by 32.02 to get `31230 Bit/s`.

 ![Get Bit Rate]({{site.baseurl}}/assets/img/debugger/bitrate.png)